bertofurth/motion/README.md

 in order to rotate them when they are being generated for a stream or file output.

-This causes these proposed changes use more CPU than originally in the case where the "picture_output_motion" or motion streaming feature was in use and rotation was being applied.
+This *may* cause these proposed changes use more CPU than originally in the case where the "picture_output_motion" or motion streaming feature was in use AND rotation was being applied AND normal images were being viewed or generated.
+Hopefully this type of scenario is rare.

-See the section below on "Rotation of "motion" images and movies" for a proposed workaround using a new configuration option.
+See the section entitled "Rotation of "motion" images and movies" for a proposed workaround using a new configuration option.

 ### Error messages and debug text overlays